roglo/rocq_ring_like/doc/index.md

+---
-# RingLike: A Library for Ring-Like Algebraic Structures
+title: "Rocq Ring-Like: A Library for Ring-Like Algebraic Structures"
+css: style.css
+---

 Welcome to the **RingLike** library documentation!

-This library provides a flexible and modular framework to work with algebraic structures such as semirings, rings, and fields (corps), as well as their generalizations on various types like integers, polynomials, matrices, and more.
+This library provides a flexible and modular framework to work with algebraic structures such as semirings, rings, and fields, as well as their generalizations on various types like integers, polynomials, matrices, and more.

 ## Quick start